felipetovarhenao/bell-tutorials/public/markdown/16_loops.md

 ### `do` clause

-The `do` clause specifies that a loop should simply execute each iteration (just like the `collect` clause), except the value of every iteration is discarded, except for the very last one.
+The `do` clause specifies that a loop should simply execute each iteration (just like the `collect` clause) and discard the result, except for the very last iteration.
 This is typically useful for cumulative operations, such as adding a list of numbers, where the result of intermediate iterations is not needed.

 Now let's delve into each type of loop to see what these clauses look like in practice.